SquirrelEx/Android-Location-Alarm-Update/README.md

 A concept App showcasing the intended functionality for Moondime based on a location trigger.
 You can set a "target" destination in real life and, when you physically go there, a Trigger occurs where a transaction is made and 1 Moondime is minted to your wallet.

+You can test this app on your own Android device, [here is an .apk file](https://github.com/SquirrelEx/MoonDime/blob/master/moondime.apk).

 ## Technologies
 * Java 11
 * [Android studio](https://developer.android.com/studio)